- Allied Health

 BCCC TRUSTEE ENDOWMENT

 Established in 1996 by the BCCC Board of Trustees to generate an annual scholarship, it is awarded to a full-time student enrolled in a curriculum program.
-The recipient must demonstrate financial need, leadership ability, and have a GPA of 3.0 or above.
+The recipient must demonstrate financial need, leadership ability, and academic promise.

 DONALD AND JANET BELLEW ENDOWMENT